Whiplash Injury Compensation: How Much You Could Receive?

 - Difficulty remembering

-Sometimes whiplash injuries could be delayed and may not appear for several days or weeks.
+As mentioned above, sometimes whiplash injuries could be delayed and may not appear for several days or weeks.
 If you or a loved one is experiencing any of the above health issues after a car accident, we recommend seeking immediate medical attention, followed by speaking to a licensed attorney for help with your whiplash claim.
 The sooner you act, the better your recovery efforts may be.

 How Are Damages Calculated?